Hot Cross Buns

 • Active dry yeast: To make sure your yeast is fresh, it should look like small, tan poppy seeds and, when activated, bubble and grow in size rapidly.

 • Eggs: The eggs add protein and bind the bun ingredients together.
-Bring eggs to room temperature for best results.
+Bring the eggs to room temperature for best results.

 • Butter: Butter makes these buns rich and tender.
 It should be soft and malleable prior to mixing.